joesteinkamp/design-knowledge-base/4_Operations/Onboarding/30-day-check-in.md

 - Do you feel confident in your knowledge of the company?
 Product?
 Service?
 - Where you able to fill in artifact gaps that document one of the knowledge areas worth defining?
+- Do you feel equipped to be successful in your role and grow a career at {company}?
+- Is there any support you need at this time that you are not currently receiving?